AlexiWolf/shared_resources/README.md

 ## Status

-Shared Resources is currently in very early development.
-You should expect missing features, bugs, changing APIs, and other spooky stuff until release 1.0.
+Shared Resources is mostly complete, but is not quite ready for release yet.
+Things may still change until release 1.0.

 # License